Tucson Folk Festival

 BOARD MEMBER BIOS

-Claud Blackburn, a retired accountant, and TKMA treasurer for the past nine years.
+Claud Blackburn, a retired accountant, and TKMA Treasurer for the past nine years.
 He enjoys traveling to the Folk Alliance International conferences most years.
 When he isn’t keeping up-to-date records of TKMA finances, he is living his best life in Cottonwood with wife Tieann.

 TKMA Newsletter Graphic